mast/telegram-bot-api/README.md

 ## Introduction

-Node.js module for Telegram Bot API (https://core.telegram.org/bots/api)
+Node.js module for Telegram Bot API (https://core.telegram.org/bots/api).
+You can use it simply as an API if you want to implement logic by yourself, or you can enable updates retrieving and receive messages sent to your bot in a callback

 ## Installation

-You can simply use npm package to get module installed
+You can use npm package to get module installed

 ```
 npm install telegram-bot-api
 ```

-## Example
+## Example (simple API usage)

 ```
 var telegram = require('telegram-bot-api');